 Our Poinsettia Care Tips

-Poinsettias like to have moist soil, but not water-logged, avoid allowing them to dry out completely or wilt.
+Poinsettias like to have moist, but not water-logged soil, avoid allowing them to dry out completely or wilt.
 We recommend that you water when the soil surface is dry.
-The best way to determine this is by placing your finger a couple of centimetres into the soil surface, if it feels dry, it’s time to water.
+The best way to determine this is by placing your finger a couple of centimetres into the soil, if it feels dry, it’s time to water.
 You could also use the Gro-Sure Houseplant Watering Indicator, this handy wee stick will tell you when your plant needs more water, as the display window will turn red (a blue display window means that your plant is well-watered).

 One of the main causes of Poinsettia decline is overwatering.
 If the leaves of your Poinsettia are yellowing or falling off, your plant probably isn’t too happy with the amount of water it is getting.
 A small sip every few days will be sufficient.
 Poinsettias preference is room-temperature water.

 Poinsettias need warmth and light, since they are tropical plants, they will fare better if placed away from cold windows and doorways.
 Also note that they don’t like to be in the path of a draught whether it’s cold or warm air.
 They’re happiest in temperatures around 15 – 20 degrees.